-By the plain language of Idaho Criminal Rule 48(c), dismissals will only be a bar to prosecution in cases where the offense was a misdemeanor and an "order for dismissal is not a bar if the offense is a felony."
+By the plain language of Idaho Criminal Rule 48(c), dismissals will only be a bar to prosecution of misdemeanor offenses and an "order for dismissal is not a bar if the offense is a felony."

 No such limitation applies to Washington Courts exercising authority under CrR/CrRLJ 8.3(b).